-To be eligible for landowner permits, you must register your property using the Landowner Registry before attempting to obtain your landowner permits.
-To submit your property information using the Landowner Registry, you will need the following information.
+To be eligible for landowner permits, you must submit your property using the Landowner Permit Application before attempting to obtain your landowner permits.
+To submit your property information using the Landowner Permit Application, you will need the following information.

-* Indicates information required to complete the Landowner Registry.
+* Indicates information required to complete the Landowner Permit Application.

 - *Your Conservation number and date of birth